 When the seedlings are about 7–8 weeks old, they should be 6–8" tall.

 Ideally, they will have some buds but no open flowers.

 Harden off the plants by decreasing the day temperature to 60–65°F/16–18°C for 1 week before transplanting.

 Peppers perform best in well-drained, fertile soils with a pH of 6.5.
 Abundant levels of phosphorus and calcium will result in better yields.

 When the weather has settled and the threat of frost has passed, the peppers can be planted into the field or hoophouse or greenhouse.

 Bury them a bit deeper than the root ball to encourage additional root growth that will make them sturdier.

 Peppers have perfect flowers, meaning each flower has both male and female parts and the plants can self-pollinate.
-Bees and other pollinators are not absolutely necessary fertilization and fruit production.
+Bees and other pollinators are not absolutely necessary for fertilization and fruit production.